-- (a) limited to the allotment of equity securities or sale of treasury shares up to a nominal amount of €229,132.66; and - (b) used only for the purposes of financing a transaction which the Board of the Company determines to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights most recently published by the Pre-Emption Group prior to the date of this Notice or for the purposes of refinancing such a transaction within six months of its taking place, such power to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Friday 28 June 2024, but in each case during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted (and treasury shares to be sold) after the power ends and the Board may allot equity securities (and sell treasury shares) under any such offer or agreement as if the power had not ended.
+- (a) limited to the allotment of equity securities or sale of treasury shares up to a nominal amount of €230,139.58; and - (b) used only for the purposes of financing (or refinancing, if the authority is to be used within 12 months of the original transaction) a transaction which the Board of the Company determines to be an acquisition or other capital investment of a kind contemplated by the Statement of Principles on Disapplying Pre-Emption Rights most recently published by the Pre-Emption Group prior to the date of this Notice such power to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Monday 30 June 2025, but in each case during this period the Company may make offers, and enter into agreements, which would, or might, require equity securities to be allotted (and treasury shares to be sold) after the power ends and the Board may allot equity securities (and sell treasury shares) under any such offer or agreement as if the power had not ended.

-Resolution 28 - Authority to purchase own shares on market
+Resolution 26 - Authority to purchase own shares on market

-THAT, if Resolution 24 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) is passed, the Company be authorised for the purposes of section 701 of the Companies Act 2006 to make one or more market purchases (as defined in section 693(4) of the Companies Act 2006) of its Ordinary Shares of €0.01 each (the "Ordinary Shares") provided that the:
+THAT, if Resolution 23 (Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code) is passed, the Company be authorised for the purposes of section 701 of the Companies Act 2006 to make one or more market purchases (as defined in section 693(4) of the Companies Act 2006) of its Ordinary Shares of $\notin 0.01$ each (the "Ordinary Shares") provided that the:

-- (a) maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 45,826,533, such limit to be reduced by: - (i) the number of Ordinary Shares purchased or agreed to be purchased by the Company after 5 April 2023 and before 24 May 2023 pursuant to any authority granted at the Company's 2022 annual general meeting; and - (ii) the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 29 (Authority to purchase own shares off market); - (b) minimum price (exclusive of expenses) which may be paid for an Ordinary Share is €0.01;and - (c) the maximum price (exclusive of expenses) which may be paid for an Ordinary Share is the highest of: - (i) an amount equal to 5% above the average market value of an Ordinary Share purchased on the trading venue where the purchase is carried out for the five business days immediately preceding the day on which that Ordinary Share is contracted to be purchased; and - (ii) the higher of the price of the last independent trade and the highest current independent bid for an Ordinary Share on the trading venue where the purchase is carried out at the relevant time.
+(a) maximum aggregate number of Ordinary Shares hereby authorised to be purchased is 46,027,917, such limit to be reduced by:

-such authority to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Friday 28 June 2024, but during this period the Company may enter into a contract to purchase Ordinary Shares, which would, or might, be completed or executed wholly or partly after the authority ends and the Company may purchase Ordinary Shares pursuant to any such contract as if the authority had not ended.
+- the number of Ordinary Shares purchased or agreed to be purchased by the Company after 3 April 2024 and before 22 May 2024 pursuant to any authority granted at the Company's 2023 annual general meeting; and - (ii) the number of Ordinary Shares purchased pursuant to the authority granted at Resolution 27 (Authority to purchase own shares off market); - (b) minimum price (exclusive of expenses) which may be paid for an Ordinary Share is €0.01; and - (c) the maximum price (exclusive of expenses) which may be paid for an Ordinary Share is the highest of: - (i) an amount equal to 5% above the average market value of an Ordinary Share purchased on the trading venue where the purchase is carried out for the five business days immediately preceding the day on which that Ordinary Share is contracted to be purchased; and - (ii) the higher of the price of the last independent trade and the highest current independent bid for an Ordinary Share on the trading venue where the purchase is carried out at the relevant time, such authority to apply until the end of next year's annual general meeting or, if earlier, until the close of business on Monday 30 June 2025, but during this period the Company may enter into a contract to purchase Ordinary Shares, which would, or might, be completed or executed wholly or partly after the authority ends and the Company may purchase Ordinary Shares pursuant to any such contract as if the authority had not ended.

-Resolution 29 - Authority to purchase own shares off market
+Resolution 27 - Authority to purchase own shares off market